Mariupol mayor says siege has killed more than 10K civilians

 “As to the outcome, it’s finely balanced right now,” Barrons said.
 If the Russians learned from their previous failures, concentrated more force, connected their air force to ground forces better and improved their logistics, “then they might start to overwhelm the Ukrainian positions eventually, although I still think it would be a battle of enormous attrition.”

-Ukrainian President Volodymyr Zelenskyy pleaded for more Western aid, saying his forces need heavier firepower.
-In a video address to South Korean lawmakers on Monday, Zelenskyy specifically requested equipment that can shoot down Russian missiles.
+In a video address to South Korean lawmakers Monday, Ukrainian President Volodymyr Zelenskyy specifically requested equipment that can shoot down Russian missiles.

-But those armaments could increasingly come under attack as Russia looks to shift the balance in the 6-week-old war.

 Russian Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov said the military used cruise missiles to destroy the four launchers Sunday on the southern outskirts of Dnipro.
+Gen. Igor Konashenkov claimed the military used cruise missiles to destroy four S-300 launchers near the central city of Dnipro on Sunday.
 He said the military also hit such systems in the Mykolaiv and Kharkiv regions.

 Questions remain about the ability of depleted and demoralized Russian forces to conquer much ground after their advance on Kyiv was repelled by determined Ukrainian defenders.